 Earned Bachelor's degree or higher from an accredited institution with a GPA of 2.75 or higher.
-Students seeking additional K12 licensure must already possess a current Minnesota teaching license in another field.
+Students seeking additional K12 licensure must already possess a current Minnesota teaching license in another field or be pursuing another license and finish before or with the SPED-ABS licensure program.